THEA - Theatre

 Addresses the common visual communication tools for presentation and production used in all areas of design for the performing arts.
 The skills, knowledge and essential learnings for this course are developed through application and practice of processes.
 Topics covered include sketching, drawing, rendering, drafting, symbolic communications and graphical standards used in theatrical design.

-An applied learning course reinforcing rehearsal participation, methods, etiquette, process and post-performance assessment all of which have an emphasis on research, analysis and artistic growth.
+An applied learning course reinforcing rehearsal participation, methods, etiquette, process and post-performance assessment with an emphasis on artistic growth.
 Enrollment in this course is determined by production season casting.
 Repeatable for credit.
 Prerequisite(s): instructor's consent.

 THEA 323.
 Theatre History I (3).